explosion/spaCy/extra/DEVELOPER_DOCS/Code Conventions.md

 Test functions usually follow the same simple structure: they set up some state, perform the operation you want to test and `assert` conditions that you expect to be true, usually before and after the operation.

 Tests should focus on exactly what they're testing and avoid dependencies on other unrelated library functionality wherever possible.
-If all your tests needs is a `Doc` object with certain annotations set, you should always construct it manually:
+If all your test needs is a `Doc` object with certain annotations set, you should always construct it manually:

 ```python
 def test_doc_creation_with_pos():